Call Stephen Davies on 07779 339726

 I have now turned my hobby into a full-time business!

-Likes: walking, cycling, running, sunshine, positive people with a good sense of humour, open minded people with worldly views, good story tellers, travelling the globe, live music and real ale, all animals, having money and loyal friends
+Personnal Likes: walking, cycling, running, sunshine, positive people with a good sense of humour, open minded people with worldly views, good story tellers, travelling the globe, live music and real ale, all animals, having money and loyal friends

 Core values that are important to me: fulfilment, integrity, happiness, confidence, sense of humour, fun, commitment, excellent service and honesty.